bentheiii/envolved/docs/basevar.rst

     #.
 The environment variable with the name as the :attr:`key` of the EnvVar is considered.
 If it exists, it will be
        used.
     #.
 If :attr:`case_sensitive` is ``False``.
-The environment variables with case-insensitive name as the :attr:`key`
+Environment variables with case-insensitive names equivalent to
-       of the EnvVar is considered.
+       :attr:`key` of the EnvVar is considered.
 If any exist, they will be used.
-If multiple exist, an :exc:`RuntimeError` will be raised.
+If multiple exist, a :exc:`RuntimeError` will be raised.
     #.
 The :attr:`default` value of the EnvVar is used, if it exists.
     #.
-An :exc:`~exceptions.MissingEnvError` is raised.
+A :exc:`~exceptions.MissingEnvError` is raised.

     .. property:: key
         :type: str